OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - Connect your iOS device via USB and launch Xcode.
 Navigate to Windows > Devices, select your device and the respective application.

-Proceed to complete the input fields prompt and if the sensitive data are displayed in the output of the above command, it fails this test.
+Proceed to complete the input fields prompt and if sensitive data is displayed in the output of the above command, it fails this test.

 ### Testing Whether Sensitive Data Is Sent to Third Parties